Skip to main content

 Simplified Divorce in Scotland

-In Scotland, there is a process known as the simplified divorce procedure (also applicable to civil partnership dissolution), which is often referred to as the ‘quickie Divorce’.
-This procedure is available if you meet certain criteria and can often be done in 4 – 6 weeks, although in some cases, an ordinary divorce or civil partnership dissolution can also be granted within six to eight weeks of applying, if it is not contested.
+The process can often be completed within 4 – 6 weeks, although in some cases, an ordinary divorce or civil partnership dissolution can also be granted within six to eight weeks of applying, if it is not contested.

-You can apply for a divorce or dissolution under the simplified divorce procedure if the following criteria are met
+You can apply for a divorce or dissolution under the simplified divorce procedure in Scotland if the following criteria are met:

 1. there are no outstanding financial matters to resolve between you (or if you have already entered into a Separation Agreement covering these);